-- Background Information describes the applicant and context of the rotation including grade distribution from the previous academic year - Qualifications for EM reflects attributes demonstrated on shifts and allows direct comparison to peers and predictions for success of the applicant if given the necessary guidance - Global Assessment offers where programs feel applicants fall compared to other EM residency candidates and anticipate where this student will fall on their own rank list based on a breakdown of the top 10%, top third, middle third, or bottom third. - Written Comments solicits writers to reflect on attributes, such as self-motivation, altruism, attitude, maturity, compassion, etc. This part highlights areas that will require attention, addresses any low rankings from the SLOE, and mentions the applicant's compelling positive attributes or characteristics.
+- Demographic Information describes the context of the rotation including author contributions, student assessment methods, author roles, timing of the rotation, grade distribution from the previous academic year - Evaluation of Student Part A reflects attributes demonstrated on EM shifts with regard to clinical skills (e.g. obtaining a history) and allows direct comparison to peers and predictions for success of the applicant if given the necessary guidance

-It is highly recommended that medical students review the SLOE form before beginning their emergency medicine rotation to understand the characteristics by which they will be judged.
+- Evaluation of Student Part B reflects attributes demonstrated on EM shifts as well as professional behaviors (e.g. punctuality, compassion) and allows direct comparison to peers and predictions for success of the applicant if given the necessary guidance - Evaluation of Student Part C reflects author reflection on the above attributes to provide an assessment of the likelihood of success in an Emergency Medicine Residency Program. - Written Comments solicits writers to reflect on the attributes above.
+This part highlights areas that will require attention, addresses any low rankings from the SLOE, and mentions the applicant's compelling positive attributes or characteristics. - It is highly recommended that medical students review the SLOE form before beginning their emergency medicine rotation to understand the characteristics by which they will be judged.

-How to weigh USMLE board scores and their influence^{2,3}
+How to weigh USMLE board scores and their influence